Is Ceramic Cookware Actually Safe? The Answer Is Complicated.

 Is GreenPan cookware safe?

 Yes, it's one of the more honest brands in the ceramic coated space.
 Their Thermolon coating is free of PFAS, lead, and cadmium.
-Just don't treat it like it's indestructible because it isn't — no ceramic coated pan is.
+Just don't treat it like it's indestructible — no ceramic coated pan is.
+Replace it when it shows wear.

 Is Caraway cookware worth it?

 For $400+?
-No. You're paying a premium for aesthetics and marketing, not for a fundamentally different or safer product.
+No. You're paying a premium for aesthetics and marketing, not a fundamentally safer or more durable product.
 A GreenPan does the same job for a fraction of the price.
+The coating will degrade either way.

 Is HexClad worth it?

-I'm just a regular person who went down one too many rabbit holes about what's actually in our everyday products.
+Just a regular person who went down one too many rabbit holes about what's actually in everyday products.
 Spoiler: it's a lot.
-Clean AF Life exists because nobody should have to spend hours Googling ingredient lists just to buy a frying pan.
 I do the digging so you don't have to — and if it doesn't meet my Clean AF standards, it doesn't make the list.
 Period.